jason-kerney/ShapeRefactoring/documentation/tests/triangle.md

 ### A Triangle should contain the points that constructed it

-This will verify that a triangle returned from the classification process will have access to the first three distinct points that were given to the process.
+This will verify that a triangle returned from the classification process will grant access to the first three distinct points that were given to the process.

 ### A Triangle should have three legs which are line segments constructed from the points

-This will verify that the Triangle will have access to three line segments forming its sides.
+This will verify that the Triangle will grant access to three line segments forming its sides.
 The Sides will have the names:

 - Side A
 - Side B